Stephanie J. Rowley

-Stephanie Johnson Rowley is a developmental psychologist and academic administrator known for her work on racial identity and parental socialization of race and ethnicity.
+Stephanie Johnson Rowley is an American developmental psychologist and academic administrator known for her work on racial identity and parental socialization of race and ethnicity.
 She is the dean of University of Virginia's School of Education and Human Development.

 Rowley was previously the provost, dean, and vice president for academic affairs, and a professor of psychology and education at Teachers College, Columbia University.
 She is a member of the Governing Council of the Society for Research in Child Development.

 Biography

 Rowley attended the University of Michigan, where she received her B.A degree in Honors Psychology and African American Studies in 1992.
 She later attended the University of Virginia (UVA), where she obtained her M.A in 1995 and Ph.D. in 1997 in Developmental Psychology.
 Her dissertation was titled "Racial identity, school engagement, and educational utility in African-American high school students."
 While at the University of Virginia, Rowley was supported by a Ford Foundation Fellowship and was a Carter G. Woodson Predoctoral Fellow.
 Her mentor was Robert M. Sellers.

 After graduating, she was hired as an assistant professor of psychology at the University of North Carolina at Chapel Hill.
 In 2000, she moved to the Department of Psychology at the University of Michigan where she was affiliated with the Center for Human Growth and Development.
 At Michigan, Rowley received the Rackham Distinguished Graduate Mentor Award in 2015 and the Cornerstone Award in 2018 in recognition of her efforts in supporting the academic and social development of African-American students.
 Rowley served as Associate Chair in the Department of Psychology, Chair of the Combined Program in Education and Psychology, and Associate Vice President for Research at the University of Michigan before moving to Teachers College, Columbia University in 2019.

 Rowley has received grant support for her research from the National Science Foundation.

 In September 2022, Rowley was appointed dean of the UVA School of Education and Human Development.